mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, the SOAP protocol's {{SOAP}} extreme flexibility and failure to provide significant standalone value allowed vendors to require use of their preferred extensions, favoring those who had more market power.

 Therefore, standards efforts should focus on providing concrete utility to the majority of their users as published, rather than being a “framework” where interoperability is not immediately available.
-Internet functions should not make every aspect of their operation extensible; boundaries between modules should be designed in a way that allows evolution and discourages consolidation, while still offering meaningful functionality.
+Internet functions should not make every aspect of their operation extensible; boundaries between modules should be designed in a way that allows evolution and discourages centralization, while still offering meaningful functionality.

 Beyond allowing evolution, well-considered interfaces can also aid decentralization efforts.
 The structural boundaries that emerge between the sub-modules of the function -- as well as those with adjacent functions -- provide touchpoints for interoperability and an opportunity for substitution of providers.